maziac/DeZog/documentation/Usage.md

     "reverseDebugInstructionCount": 20000,
 }
 ~~~
 The default is set to 10000 instructions and should be more than enough for most use cases.
+(Use 0 to disable.)

 Reverse debugging is basically done via the 2 red circled buttons in vscode:
 ![](images/revdbg_buttons.jpg)